rstudio/visual-markdown-editing/docs/copyedit-content.md

 ### Tight Lists

 Markdown distinguishes between normal and *tight* lists, where tight lists have less vertical spacing between items.
-In markdown source code, you designate a tight list by having no empty line between your list items.
+In markdown source code, you designate a tight list by having no empty lines between your list items.

-Visual mode creates normal lists by default (you can change this behavior via [Editor Options](options.md)).
+Visual mode creates normal lists by default (you can change this behavior via [Editor Options](options)).
 You can toggle between normal and tight lists using the <kbd>⌥⌘ 9</kbd> keyboard shortcut.
 You can also change the list type using the **Format -\> Edit Attributes** dialog (also accessible via the <kbd>F4</kbd> shortcut).
-If you have existing tight lists in your markdown source files they will remain so within the visual editor.
+If you have existing tight lists in your markdown source files, they will remain so within the visual editor.

 ## Pandoc Attributes

 Several of Pandoc's block types (e.g. headings, code blocks, and divs) enable you to specify a set of [custom attributes](https://pandoc.org/MANUAL.html#heading-identifiers).
-Attributes include IDs, class names, as well as arbitrary key-value pairs that are passed through to output formats (e.g. as attributes for HTML tags).
+Attributes include IDs and class names, as well as arbitrary key-value pairs that are passed through to output formats (e.g. as attributes for HTML tags).
 For these block types, an edit button will appear at the the top right when your cursor is within the block:

 <img src="images/visual-editing-attributes.png" width="700"/>